bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-3-network-stress.md

 ---
 # front matter for Jekyll
 title: "The Medalla Network Under Stress"
-permalink: "/medalla-network-stress/"
+permalink: "/posts/medalla-network-stress/"
 ---
-One of the most obvious features of the data presented in the [previous article](/medalla-validator-taxonomy) was the crash in participation rate which occurred at the time of the [roughtime incident](https://medium.com/prysmatic-labs/eth2-medalla-testnet-incident-f7fbc3cc934a).
+One of the most obvious features of the data presented in the [previous article](/posts/medalla-validator-taxonomy) was the crash in participation rate which occurred at the time of the [roughtime incident](https://medium.com/prysmatic-labs/eth2-medalla-testnet-incident-f7fbc3cc934a).
 A number of important lessons were identified from this incident, such as:
 - the importance of client diversity;
 - the perils of depending on centralised service providers for consensus-critical information;
 - the value of easy and seemless switching between clients for validators;
 - the importance of rigorous release testing, even (especially) during a crisis;
 - \[and many others\].

-But of course, Medalla is a testnet, and exposing such potential weaknesses is one of the main reasons for running it.
-From the perspective of getting data and improving our understanding of how the network behaves under severe stress, it was an unexpected gift.
+But of course, Medalla is a testnet — exposing and fixing such potential weaknesses is one of the main reasons for running it.
+Furthermore, from the perspective of getting data and improving our understanding of how the network behaves under severe stress, it was an unexpected gift.

 We've already seen from the impact on the participation rate one of the ways in which network stress can manifest itself.
-In this notebook, we will look at a series of other metrics which may contain valuable information about network performance, providing cues about bugs or other problems.
+In this article, we will look at a series of other metrics which may contain valuable information about network performance, providing cues about bugs or other problems.
+Once again, we start by getting some useful data from `chaind`:

 <details><summary><code>input 1</code></summary>